 Figure 3.
-FOXM1 promotes cell growth and tumorigenicity in ALK+ ALCL.
-(A) The expression of FOXM1 mRNA were significantly reduced in SupM2 and UCONN-L2 cells following lentiviral infection with two species of shRNA against FOXM1.
-Cells infected with shRNA against GFP served as the negative control.
-The expression level of FOXM1 mRNA was normalized to that of GAPDH mRNA.
-Samples were collected 48 hours after the lentiviral infection.
-(B) By western blot, FOXM1 protein was found to be effectively downregulated in both SupM2 and UCONN-L2 cells at 96 hours after the shRNA infection. -actin was used as the loading control.
-Of note, the knockdown efficiency was higher in SupM2 as compared to UCONN-L2 cells.
-(C, D) Trypan blue exclusion assay was used to measure the cell viability of SupM2 and UCONNL-2 after 2, 4 and 6 days following the infection of GFP shRNA and FOXM1 shRNA.
-Results have been normalized to the values of the GFP shRNA.
-(E) Annexin V/PI staining was performed in SupM2 cells at 96 hours post-lentiviral infection.
-As compared to GFP shRNA, infection with FOXM1 shRNA significantly increased the proportion of apoptotic cells, defined by their co-expression of Annexin V and PI (F) CFSE staining of SupM2 transfected with FOXM1 shRNA had relatively preserved CFSE staining, suggesting that cell divisions were significantly inhibited.
-(G) Soft agar colony formation assay of ALK+ ALCL cells transfected with either GFP shRNA or FOXM1 shRNA.
-Colony formation in SupM2 cells was almost completely abrogated with the knockdown of FOXM1.
-(H, I) MTS assay was used to demonstrate that knockdown of FOXM1 significantly sensitized doxorubicin-induced growth inhibition in SupM2 and UCONN-L2 cells.
+FOXM1 promotes cell growth and tumorigenicity of NPM-ALK+ ALCL.
+(A) FOXM1 transcript levels in SupM2 and UCONN-L2 cells 48 hours following lentiviral transduction with one of two FOXM1- or a GFP-specific shRNA.
+(B) FOXM1 expression levels detected by western blot in SupM2 and UCONN-L2 cells at 96 hours following shRNA transduction with the indicated shRNA-containing vectors. -actin was used as the loading control.
+(C, D) Cell viability following trypan blue exclusion of SupM2 and UCONNL-2 cells 2, 4 and 6 days following transduction to express either GFP or FOXM1 shRNA.
+Results are normalized to the values of the GFP shRNA.
+(E) Annexin V/PI staining, (F) CFSE dilution analysis or (G) soft agar colony formation assay of ALK+ ALCL cells transduced to express either GFP- or FOXM1-specific shRNA.
+(H, I) MTS analysis of cell proliferation of SupM2 (H) or UCONN-L2 cells (I) following transduction with the indicated shRNA in the presence of increasing doses of doxorubicin as indicated.
+Data are representative of……..experimental/technical/biologica repeats???

 Figure 4.
-Pharmacological inhibition of FOXM1 decreased growth and tumorigenicity of ALK+ ALCL cells (A) The viability of SupM2 and UCONN-L2 was evaluated by using MTS assay.
-At 48 hours after thiostrepton, the number of viable cells was reduced by approximately 50% at a dose of ~1-5 µM for both cell lines.
-(B) Western blot analysis revealed that thiostrepton reduced FOXM1 expression in ALK+ ALCL cells in a dose-dependent manner at 48 hours. -actin was used as a loading control.
-(C) Timecourse experiment revealed that thiostrepton used at 1 µM can effectively downregulate FOXM1 from 24 hours in SupM2 and UCONN-L2 cells (D) Thiostrepton significantly decreased the transcriptional activity of FOXM1 in SupM2 cells, as demonstrated by using a FOXM1 reporter luciferase assay.
-(E) The fraction of cells to have undergone apoptosis, as defined by the co-expression of Annexin V and PI, was significantly increased in response to thiostrepton in a dose-dependent manner.
-(F, G) The frequency of cell division, which is inversely proportional to the CFSE content, significantly decreased by thiostrepton treatment on day 3 and day 4.
-(H) Thiostrepton treatment largely abrogated colony formation in soft agar in SupM2 cells.
+Pharmacological inhibition of FOXM1 inhibits cell growth and tumorigenicity (A) the indicated cell lines were exposed for 48 hours to thiostrepton, before proliferation was assessed by MTS assay.
+(B) Western blot of FOXM1 expression at 48 hours following exposure to thiostreptin in a dose-dependent manner. -actin was used as a loading control.
+(C) Western blot for expression levels of FOXM1 following exposure to 1 µM thiostreptin for the indicated times.
+(D) Levels of luciferase activity in cells transiently transfected to express a FOXM1 promoter-luciferase reporter construct incubated in the presene of absence of thiostrepton for xx hours.
+(E) The fraction of cells to have undergone apoptosis, as defined by the co-expression of Annexin V and PI, in response to increasing doses of thiostrepton for xx hours.
+(F, G) CFSE dilution following thiostrepton treatment for 3 or 4 days at the indicated dosages.
+(H) Colony formation in soft agar following incubation with increasing concentrations of thiostreptin for xx hours.
+The top panel shows overall colony growth in the plates with a 100x magnification whilst the lower panel shows colony counts.
+Data are representative of……….